Skip to main content

 THE SWAN PLAYBOOK: How To Open A Champagne Bottle

 Darlings, it's just one of those things.
 Everyone needs to know how to properly open a champagne bottle.
-Champagne moments tend to be a pretty big deal and who wants to feel extra nervous and uneasy when there is a potential for exploding corks and a shower of bubbly that is not as glam as one might think.
+Champagne moments tend to be a pretty big deal, and who wants to feel extra nervous and uneasy when there is a potential for exploding corks and a shower of bubbly that is not as glam as one might think.
 But before we even get to the mechanics of the opening, there are a couple of things to take note of that are key to the smooth moment.
-Champagne is much like a beautiful French girl with a secret, neither should ever be agitated.
+Champagne is much like a beautiful French girl with a secret; neither should ever be agitated.
 Make sure the bottle has not recently been rattled during transit or that it hasn't been shaken by the self-titled 'funny guy' in your party.
-Ideally your bottle should have rested for at least 30 minutes before trying to open it.
-An agitated champagne bottle will never, ever be your friend, trust your friend Tru on that one.
+Ideally, your bottle should have rested for at least 30 minutes before trying to open it.
+An agitated champagne bottle will never, ever be your friend; trust Tru on that one.
 Your champagne should also be chilled; room temperature bubbly is never in vogue.
-Step 1 Remove the foil t...
+Step 1 Remove the foil that envelo...